Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-10-getting-started-with-machine-learning.md

 <h3 id="coursera-is-our-teacher">Coursera is our teacher</h3>

 The best place online to learn anything related to Artificial Intelligence is [Coursera](http://coursera.org){:target="_blank}.
-Once you get comfortable with math, you can take free (audit) coursera courses to learn about machine learning.
+Once we get comfortable with math, we can take free (audit) coursera courses to learn about machine learning.
 Some of the useful courses that I completed are given below.
 I highly recommend you to take these courses instead of searching for some other content in the internet as these are structured courses taught by highly experienced people.

 * [Machine Learning](https://www.coursera.org/learn/machine-learning){:target="_blank"} by Stanford University - This is the defacto standard ML course taught by everyone's favorite Andrew NG sir.
 This course takes you from an ultimate beginner to a novice in ML.
-* [Applied Machine Learning in Python](https://www.coursera.org/learn/python-machine-learning){:target="_blank"} by University of Michigan -  This amazing course teaches you to apply ML using python and sciki-learn.
+* [Applied Machine Learning in Python](https://www.coursera.org/learn/python-machine-learning){:target="_blank"} by University of Michigan -  This amazing course teaches us to apply ML using python and sciki-learn.
 This course is taught by Professor Kevyn Collins-Thompson and the assignments are pretty challenging.

-Before taking the second course, you must be aware of [scikit-learn](https://scikit-learn.org/){:target="_blank"} library which is used by majority of ML practitioners around the world.
-This library is written in python and has abstracted all the ML algorithms for you, so that you could concentrate on problem solving.
+Before taking the second course, we must be aware of [scikit-learn](https://scikit-learn.org/){:target="_blank"} library which is used by majority of ML practitioners around the world.
+This library is written in python and has abstracted all the ML algorithms for us, so that we could concentrate on problem solving.
 Which means, making use of logistic regression algorithm for a problem would be as simple as the below two lines of code.

 <div class="code-head">log_reg.py<span>code</span></div>